Home > Good Food > Bread > Bread Machine Sourdough

 Key Ingredients

-Yeast: Because sometimes you just want instant gratification when it comes to sourdough goodies, this recipe is written with instant yeast included.
+Because sometimes you just want instant gratification when it comes to sourdough goodies, this includes instant yeast.
 You’ll be enjoying freshly baked sourdough bread machine bread in mere hours with this recipe!

 Bread machine sourdough bread ingredients.